-- the chief executive officer of each member local authority or a person acting on the chief executive officer's behalf - a senior member of the New Zealand Police who is assigned for the purpose by the Commissioner of Police - a senior member of the Fire and Emergency New Zealand who is assigned for the purpose by the National Commander, and - the chief executive officers of the Canterbury District Health Board and South Canterbury District Health Board or people acting on their behalf.
+- the chief executive officer of each member local authority or a person acting on the chief executive officer's behalf - a senior member of the New Zealand Police who is assigned for the purpose by the Commissioner of Police - a senior member of the Fire and Emergency New Zealand who is assigned for the purpose by the National Commander, and - the chief executive officers of Health New Zealand or people acting on their behalf.

-The Canterbury CDEM Group CEG has the following additional representatives as co-opted under section 20 of the CDEM Act:
+The Coordinating Executive Group has the following additional representatives as co-opted under section 20 of the CDEM Act:

-- the Regional Commissioner of the Ministry of Social Development - a senior Canterbury representative of the Ministry of Primary Industries - a senior representative of the Canterbury business community as determined by the CEG (the current representative is the Canterbury Employers' Chamber of Commerce) - a South Island officer of the Ministry of Civil Defence & Emergency Management - a senior Canterbury representative of St John - the chair of the Canterbury Lifeline Utilities Group - the Canterbury CDEM Group Controller - the Canterbury CDEM Group Recovery Manager, and - the Canterbury CDEM Group Welfare Manager.
+- a representative of Te Rūnanga o Ngāi Tahu - the Regional Commissioner of the Ministry of Social Development - a senior Canterbury representative of the Ministry for Primary Industries Manatū Ahu Matua - a senior representative of the Canterbury business community as determined by the CEG (the current representative is the Canterbury Employers' Chamber of Commerce) - a representative of the National Emergency Management Agency (NEMA) - a senior Canterbury representative of St John - the chair of the Canterbury Lifeline Utilities Group - the Canterbury CDEM Group Controller/ Manager - the Canterbury CDEM Group Recovery Manager, and - the Canterbury CDEM Group Welfare Manager.